IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

   image: $IMAGE_REGISTRY_ORG/my-nodejs-express:0.4
 ```

+Now open the file called `stack.yaml` using either `vi` or `nano`.

-Edit the new file called `stack.yaml` in `collections/incubator/my-nodejs-express`.
-Update the name and description fields to add "with Helmet" and also replace the maintainer information with your information if desired (you will probably see a different version, **don't** change that and keep as-is):
+From the editor, update the name and description fields to add "with Helmet" and also replace the maintainer information with your information if desired (you will probably see a different version, **don't** change that and keep as-is):

 ```yaml
 name: Node.js Express with Helmet